stormpath/express-stormpath/docs/user_data.rst

 JSON requests.

-For example, if you've defined a simple view that should simply display a user's email address, we can use the ``loginRequired`` middleware to require them to be logged in, and show them their email if so:
+For example, if you've defined a simple view that should simply display a user's email address, we can use the ``authenticationRequired`` middleware to require them to be logged in, and show them their email if so:

     .. code-block:: javascript

-      app.get('/email', stormpath.loginRequired, function (req, res) {
+      app.get('/email', stormpath.authenticationRequired, function (req, res) {
         res.send('Your email address is: ' + req.user.email);
       });